-30. The First Nation may establish any accounts in financial institutions as may be necessary and appropriate to manage the First Nation's financial assets.
+- 32.(1) The First Nation must establish a separate local revenue account in a financial institution for money from local revenues. - (2) The First Nation may establish any other accounts not referred to in subsection (1) as may be necessary and appropriate to manage the First Nation's financial assets.